Hannah is a Senior Chemistry Technician, and Radiation Protection Supervisor specialising in Physical Chemistry.

 She delivered 1st and 3rd year Undergraduate Laboratories, and helped with the design and development of new experiments for the Teaching course including learning DoE (Design of Experiment) and statistics.
 She managed groups of 4th year and MSc projects within both Term and Summer which included the training of them on Analytical equipment, sample preparation and data analysis.

-She trained Laboratory Apprentices in Chemistry Techniques and on Analytical equipment and became their Mentor throughout their apprenticeship.
+She trained Laboratory Apprentices in Chemistry Techniques and on Analytical equipment and became their Mentor throughout their apprenticeship and was involved in Outreach events to promote STEM to young people, even visiting schools to promote Chemical Engineering as a tool for solving world Chemistry problems.